clemak27/clemak27/README.md

   - like to automate all the boring stuff. :)
   - have a [gitea](https://gitea.io/en-us/) instance where I keep all my private repos, the code I feel confident/useful enough to share is here on GitHub.
   - use Linux on all my PCs and do all of my editing in neovim and IntelliJ.
   - mostly listen to progressive rock and other slightly weird music.
-[Here's a great example of what I like :)](https://www.youtube.com/watch?v=qFwcahcDzP4)
+[Here's a great example of what I like](https://www.youtube.com/watch?v=qtgv89oLCOU), from one of my favorite artists :)